liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-insolvency-practitioners-licence-application.md

 Insolvency Practitioner's Licence Application
 ---
 <br>
-To be eligible to hold an Insolvency Practitioner’s licence, an applicant must fulfil the following criteria:
+To be eligible to hold an insolvency practitioner’s licence, an applicant must fulfil the following criteria:
 <br><br>**1.
 Qualified Person**
 <br><br>
 A "qualified person" is one who is a:<br>